 - Panel Assessment

-A process that supports the clean-up of patient data (in EMRs) that can be used to inform planned, proactive care.
+A three-phased approach that supports the clean-up of patient data (in EMRs) that can be used to inform planned, proactive care.

 - Practice Characteristics Matrix